jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 In 2017 over a billion devices were receiving security patches, this will only have increased further in 2018 following the introduction of Android Enterprise Recommended; devices in the Android Enterprise Recommended programme are mandated to push these updates within 90 days of Google’s release, with the Android One programme complimenting this further by mandating a security update every 30 days.

+### Project mainline (Google Play System Updates)

+Since Android 10, Google has been migrating core Android OS components into independently updatable mainline modules.
+These take aspects of the OS that have previously only been updatable through an OEM-distributed OTA update (as and when that OEM felt like doing one) and allow them to be updated additionally through Google Play, mostly in the background like many other applications.

+In Android 10 the number of modules sat at 12, while in Android 13 this has grown to 30 modules, including connectivity, multimedia, and core framework components.

+In addition to monthly security updates (SPLs, security patch level, delivered as SMRs, security maintainance releases), Google Play System Updates can be distrubited as and when required to tackle component-level security issues or bug fixes.
+This dramatically improves time to resolution for issues in comparison to other OS platforms.

 ### Play Protect

 Google’s Play Protect suite of solutions includes the world’s largest anti-virus service, analysing 500,000 applications, and scanning over 50 billion on Google Play, on-device and crawling the web every day.